toshivc/O_C-Phazerville/README.md

 ### What's with the name?

 Beta tester [@jroo](https://github.com/jroo) jokingly called it that, and it kind of stuck!
+It's supposed to be a bit tongue in cheek, so I hope it's not taken too seriously!
 Also it has a nicer ringer than "Hemisphere Suite BR Fork".

 ### Credits